-31 December 31 December
+31 December 2023 RMB'000 31 December 2022 RMB'000 Trade receivables Impairment 781,054 (16,934) 489,026 (4,132) Net carrying amount 764,120 484,894

-2022 2021

-RMB'000 RMB'000

-Trade receivables 489,026 380,635

-Impairment (4,132) (3,644)

-484,894 376,991

 The Group seeks to maintain strict control over its outstanding receivables and has a credit control department to minimise credit risk.
 The Group generally provides a credit term of 30 days to customers for the automobile sales price financed by the financial institutions.
 The Group also generally provides a credit term of two to three months to automobile manufacturers or insurance companies for the claims of repairs and maintenance under manufacturer warranties or covered by insurance companies.
 Overdue balances are reviewed regularly by senior management.
 In view of the aforementioned and the fact that the Group's trade receivables relate to a large number of diversified customers, there is no significant concentration of credit risk.
 Trade receivables are non-interest-bearing.